willowtreeapps/capwic_event_info/README.md

 ** In other words - a team will need to create data - but you'll need to know what to trigger off of to start your action.
 An easy thing to do would be to post an object like this ```{"status":"off"}``` and then change it to this when it's ready ```{"status":"on"}```

 Next 1.75 hours:
 * Build anything that you have the skills to create.
-It doesn't have to have a UI but we encourage you to build something fun to look at since that'll make the chain more enganging
+It doesn't have to have a UI but we encourage you to build something fun to look at since that'll make the chain more engaging
 ** Feel free to use projects you've already made for other purposes and retrofit them to work for the challenge

 Starting at the end of Hour 2: